XBraid/xbraid/docs/Example.md

    is passed to every user function.
 This structure holds everything that the user will need to carry out a simulation.
 One important structure contained in the ``app`` is the ``simulation_manager``.
-This is a structure native to the user code, ex-02-lib.c.
+This is a structure native to the user code, ``ex-02-lib.c``.
 This structure conveniently holds the information needed by the user code to carry out a time step.
 For instance,

         app->man->A

-   is the time stepping matrix
+   is the time stepping matrix,

         app->man->solver

-   is the hypre PFMG solver obj(one per time level)ect
+   is the hypre PFMG solver object,

         app->man->dt

    is the current time step.
-The app is
+The app is defined as

       typedef struct _braid_App_struct {